Friday, August 5, 2011

 Departure Date: August 26, 2011

-Being hired as a summer associate at a big law firm may be one of the best things that has ever happened to anyone--at least anyone who doesn't mind working.
+Being hired as a summer associate at a big law firm may be one of the best things that has ever happened to anyone who doesn't mind working.

-In the morning I come in through the back entrance.
-I pass my key fob against a dark grey pad and it makes a soft “beep” confirming that I belong.
+In the morning I pass my key fob against a dark grey pad and it makes a soft “beep” confirming that I belong.
 I enter the main atrium of the building which is enclosed by seven-story high glass walls that keep out the undesirable weather and let in the light.
 The atrium gracefully connects two buildings; the new building and the old building.
 The new building is wall-wall glass, even the inside walls are made of glass so that you can’t go anywhere in the building without natural light seeping through.
 The old building has a grey stone exterior and has its own granite entranceway that has a classic elegance of understated importance.
 Semi-transparent frosted glass walkways lead between the two buildings and a glass elevator that would be at home in Willy Wonka’s Chocolate Factory shoots up through the middle of the atrium to the seventh floor.
-I stand with my toes to the glass and look down as I ride up.
-It gives me butterflies.

-I am happy in my little office which contains a window, two desks and an empty bookshelf.
+My office has a large street-facing window, two desks, and an empty bookshelf.
 Between my assignments and firm-sponsored social events I am always busy.
-I am never bored.
 My work is interesting and challenging.
-The firm strives to give summer associates fun projects so that we can convince ourselves that working for a big firm is glamourous.
-The social events are every bit as extravagant as anyone ever said they would be.
-We are regularly treated to expensive lunches, open bar events, and upscale dinner parties.
-We have also taken field trips to the Supreme Court, the National Gallery, the White House, and a National’s baseball game.
-My firm always provides a vegan, gluten-free, and often macrobiotic, option.
+The social events are extravagant.
+Pricy lunches, open bars, elite dinner parties and trips to the Supreme Court, the National Gallery, the White House, and a National’s baseball game.
+My firm always provides a vegan, gluten-free option.
 It makes me feel welcome.

 Love,